Introduction:

 Q: Would you recommend this program to others, and if so, why?
 A: For anyone who has tried on their own to lose body weight and rebounded over and over (like me), this is the way.

-The rebound is a big deal when it comes to weight loss.
+The rebound is a big obstacle when it comes to weight loss.
 Research has shown that a significant proportion of people who lose weight tend to regain it over time.
 A commonly cited statistic is that approximately 80% of people who lose a significant amount of weight regain it, or even gain more within a few years.

 However, weight regain can often begin as early as 6 months after the initial weight loss, with most people experiencing weight regain within 2 to 5 years.